Grammarinator: Grammar-based Random Test Generator

-As a first step, grammarinator takes an ANTLR v4 grammar and creates a test generator script in Python3.
+As a first step, Grammarinator takes an ANTLR v4 grammar and creates a test generator script in Python3.
 Grammarinator supports a subset of the features of the ANTLR grammar which is introduced in the Grammar overview section of the documentation.
 The produced generator can be subclassed later to customize it further if needed.

 grammarinator-process <grammar-file(s)> -o <output-directory> --no-actions

-After having generated and optionally customized a fuzzer, it can be executed either by the grammarinator-generate script (or by manually instantiating it in a custom-written driver, of course).
+After having generated and optionally customized a fuzzer, it can be executed by the grammarinator-generate script (or by manually instantiating it in a custom-written driver, of course).

 Real-life grammars often use recursive rules to express certain patterns.
 However, when using such rule(s) for generation, we can easily end up in an unexpectedly deep call stack.
 With the --max-depth or -d options, this depth - and also the size of the generated test cases - can be controlled.

-Another speciality of the ANTLR grammars is that they support the so-called hidden tokens.
+Another specialty of the ANTLR grammars is that they support so-called hidden tokens.
 These rules typically describe such elements of the target language that can be placed basically anywhere without breaking the syntax.
 The most common examples are comments or whitespaces.
 However, when using these grammars - which don’t define explicitly where whitespace may or may not appear in rules - to generate test cases, we have to insert the missing spaces manually.
-This can be done by applying various transformers (with the -t option) to the tree representation of the output tests.
-A simple transformer - that inserts a space after every unparser rule - is provided by grammarinator (grammarinator.runtime.simple_space_transformer).
+This can be done by applying a serializer (with the -s option) to the tree representation of the output tests.
+A simple serializer - that inserts a space after every unparser rule - is provided by Grammarinator (grammarinator.runtime.simple_space_serializer).

 The repository contains a minimal example to generate HTML files.
 To give it a try, run the processor first:

 Then, use the generator to produce test cases: